Flat structure of meromorphic connections on Riemann surfaces: The canonical cover

 Let first $\hat{W}$ be the support of a closed geodesic.
 Since $\pi$ sends a geodesic of $\hat{\nabla}$ to a geodesic of $\nabla$ we have $W$ the support of a (possibly non-simple) closed geodesic.

 Let now $\hat{W}$ be a graph of saddle connections.
 By the same argument as above we can see that $W$ is a graph of (possibly self-intersecting) saddle connections.

 Finally, if $\hat{W}$ has non-empty interior then $W$ has also non-empty interior.
 Assume $W$ has non-empty boundary.
 Then each component of the boundary of $\hat{W}$ is a graph of saddle connections with no spikes and at least one pole.
-It is not difficult to see that each component of $\partial W$ is a graph of (possibly self-intersecting) saddle connections with no spikes and at least one pole.
+Since $\pi$ is a ramified cover, each component of $\partial W$ is a graph of geodesics (in general $\partial W$ may not be a graph of saddle connections).
+Since each component of the boundary of $\hat{W}$ is a graph of saddle connections every geodesic segment of $\partial W$ is a part of a saddle connections.
 We are done.

 \end{proof}